BloomTech-Labs/mydish-be/README.md

     {
       id,
       title,
-      img: "(string) url for a photo of food", minutes,
+      img: "(string) URL for a photo of food", minutes,
       innovator_id: "(number) the ID of the innovator who created this recipe", total_saves,